Understanding World or Predicting Future? A Comprehensive Survey of World Models: Implicit Representation of the External World

 The rapid growth of language models, especially LLM and MLLM, benefits development in many related applications.
 With language serving as a universal representation backbone, language-based world models have shown their potential in many decision-making tasks.

-\textbf{Direct Action Generation via LLM World Models} LLM has shown its significant reasoning ability and is capable of directly generating actions in decision-making tasks based on corresponding constructed world models.
+\textbf{Direct Action Generation via LLM World Models.} LLM is capable of directly generating actions in decision-making tasks based on corresponding constructed world models.
 For example, in the navigation scenarios, Yang et al.~\cite{yang2023probabilistic} transfer pre-trained text-to-video models to domain-specific tasks for robot control, successfully annotating robot manipulation with text instructions as LLM outputs.
 Zhou et al.~\cite{zhou2024robodreamer} further learn a compositional world model by factorizing the video generation process.
 Such a method enables a strong few-shot transfer ability to unseen tasks.

 Besides training or fine-tuning specialized language-based world models, LLMs and MLLMs can be directly deployed to understand the world environment in decision-making tasks.
 For example, Long et al.~\cite{long2024discuss} propose a multi-expert scheme to handle visual language navigation tasks.
 They construct a standardized discussion process where eight LLM-based experts participate to generate the final movement decision.
 An abstract world model is constructed from the discussion and further imagination (of future states) of the experts to support action generation.
 Zhao et al.~\cite{zhao2024over} further combine LLMs and open-vocabulary detection to construct the relationship between multi-modal signals and key information in navigation.
 They propose an omni-graph to capture the structure of the local space as the world model for the navigation task.
 Meanwhile, Yang et al.~\cite{yang2024rila} utilize an LLM-based imaginative assistant to infer the global semantic graph as the world model based on the environment perception, and another reflective planner to directly generate actions.